 The Halliburton is a 30m long cargo ship that was sunk in 1998 to form an artificial reef/ decent wreck dive.
 It sits perfectly upright, with the hull sitting in 30m of water in the sand.
 It is a great training wreck for Wreck Specialties and Wreck Adventure Dives.
 It has been cleared out inside so it is an easy wreck dive.
 For ‘Wreck heads’ it is not the most interesting dive, but it is worth having a look at, and there is some good marine life around to be seen.

-This is a really interesting dive site for divers who are interested in swim throughs.
-For beginners there are some nice short and shallow swim throughs but for more advanced divers there are some really long and winding passage ways.
-All the swim throughs are shallow, but they can get tight.
-For the more difficult ones I recommend using Side Mount configuration, and only attempt if you (and your buddy) have experience diving in overhead environments.
+This is a really interesting dive site for divers who are interested in swim-throughs.
+For beginners, there are some nice short and shallow swim throughs but for more advanced divers there are some really long and winding passageways.
+All the swim-throughs are shallow, but they can get tight.
+For the more difficult ones, I recommend using Side Mount configuration, and only attempt if you (and your buddy) has experience diving in overhead environments.

 Diving Conditions and Weather

 Utila is in the Caribbean Sea and during the summer months, you can really feel that!
 Blue waters, flat seas and clear skies are the prevailing conditions for most of the year.
 The temperature is usually in the late 20s or early 30s and water temperature is roughly the same.
 During this period the visibility is usually above 25 metres, depending on the dive site, although it can get much clearer than this!

 September or October marks the beginning of the rainy season, during which time hurricanes can hit the island.
 The temperature drops to the lower 20s, both air and water.
 Visibility can drop dramatically to less than 10 metres, although I never experienced less than 5 metres, and I was there for both summer and the wet season.